 PORTFOLIO

 Foster Monroe is a Chicago-born, New York- and Paris-based student of art history and fashion studies at Sarah Lawrence College.
-She is currently a curatorial intern at the Smithsonian’s National Portrait Gallery, where she is assisting with research and exhibition planning for an upcoming show on theater and fashion in 19th-century America.
+She previously worked at the Smithsonian’s National Portrait Gallery, where she assisted with research and exhibition planning for a show on theater and fashion in 19th-century America.
+This experience strengthened her curatorial vision at the intersection of fashion and cultural history.

-Foster recently studied in Paris, where she pursued immersive coursework in fashion, textile, and design history at the heart of the fashion world.
-She has experience in editorial work, social media strategy, and fundraising within the fashion industry.
+She recently studied in Paris, focusing on fashion, textile, and design history, and brings additional experience in editorial work, social media strategy, and fundraising within the fashion industry.

-She is a museum denizen, a persuasive communicator, a sharp-eyed fashion spotter, and a passionate advocate for recycled and sustainable fashion.
+A dedicated museum-goer and sharp-eyed fashion spotter, Foster is a persuasive communicator and passionate advocate for recycled and sustainable fashion.

 Foster Monroe